SciMeetings is a virtual science-sharing platform developed by ACS Publications in collaboration with other ACS divisions.

-The Editors-in-Chief of ACS journals have agreed that inclusion of posters and presentations in SciMeetings is comparable with posting on a preprint server, and as such does not constitute prior publication.
+The Editors-in-Chief of ACS journals have agreed that the inclusion of posters and presentations in SciMeetings is comparable with posting on a preprint server and does not constitute prior publication.
 As with preprints, we recommend that you inform the Editors about conference materials posted on SciMeetings and their relationship to your submitted manuscript in the cover letter.
 If you plan to submit your work to a non-ACS journal at a later time, you should verify with the Publisher and/or Editor that inclusion of your conference material in SciMeetings is acceptable.

 What does it mean for my conference materials to be marked “private”?

 Posting your work privately means it cannot be seen by anyone and is therefore ineligible for a DOI or CC-BY-NC-ND license.
 Your work will be archived in the cloud.
 You can change to a public account at any time.